-Rebooting Your business after lockdown – What will this mean?
+Rebooting Your business in 2022- What will this mean?

 When I talk to business leaders in North America and Europe, it comes down to a few key elements – here, I would like to concentrate on just two essential aspects. – the lifeblood of any company -Sales and Supply Chain.

-Putting to one side the challenges of remote working, getting staff re-engaged ( I will address this with some new insights next week), and ensuring safety, let’s look at the problems and processes to restart Sales and Supply Chain successfully.
+Putting to one side the challenges of remote working, getting staff re-engaged, and ensuring safety, let’s look at the problems and processes to restart Sales and Supply Chain successfully.

 I have used the term REBOOT in the title of this article because this is more than a RESUME after the holidays.
 I’d like to use restarting a laptop as an analogy.